johndoe31415/hsmwiz/README.md

 allows SSH access!

 ## Dependencies
-nitrotool itself only depends on Python3, but assumes you've installed PC/SC, OpenSC and OpenSSL.
+hsmwiz itself only depends on Python3, but assumes you've installed PC/SC, OpenSC and OpenSSL.
 It'll use those tools on the command line.

 ## License